Showing 1 - 1 OF 1

 Resources are available to help you understand and manage your finances, including one-on-one financial counseling to assist you and your family with financial readiness.
 Services are designed to focus on money management issues throughout your active-duty lifecycle and into retirement.
 Financial readiness educational opportunities range from basic planning to long-term investing.
 Check out the information below to see what’s available at your installation.

-Visit Best Places and in three simple steps it will provide a cost of living comparison.
+Visit the “Best Places to Live” website and in three simple steps it will provide a cost-of-living comparison.
 Just input your current city and where you'd like to move.
-It will display the two cities side-by-side in all the categories you need, such as taxes, housing, food, and other costs.
-Additionally, you can enter your salary and the built-in Salary Calculator will determine how much more (or less) you need to maintain your same standard of living.
-To review and compare housing costs local communities surrounding the base, the Charleston Regional Development Alliance provides specific cost of living in regard to housing comparisons.
+It will display the two cities side-by-side in all the categories you need such as taxes, housing, food and other costs.
+Additionally, you can enter your salary and the built-in salary calculator will determine how much more (or less) you need to maintain your same standard of living.
+To review and compare housing costs local communities surrounding the base, the Charleston Regional Development Alliance provides the specific cost of living in regard to housing comparisons.

-Utility companies - (telephone, water, and gas) require deposits, but these can be waived with a letter of credit from your current utility company.
-Credit Unions have programs for their members and utility deposit.
+Utility companies (telephone, water and gas) require deposits, but these can be waived with a letter of credit from your current utility company.
+Credit unions have programs for their members and utility deposits.
 Ask about military waivers and policies when shopping for service.
 Prices vary, depending on your needs.

-Sales tax rates vary by county: Charleston 9%, Berkeley 7-8% and Dorchester 7%.
-State income tax is from 3%-7% depending on income.
+Charleston is 9%, Berkeley is 8% and Dorchester is 7%.
+State income tax is 3%-7%, depending on income.

-Income and Salaries
+Income and salaries:

-The median household income is $52,971
+The median household income is $52,971.

-Apartments and Rentals
+Apartments and rentals:

 The estimated purchase price for a newly built home, with 2,400 square feet of living area in the Charleston area is $251,000.
 This home price is typical in neighborhoods containing primarily professional and/or executive households.
 Home prices can vary widely depending on the neighborhood and proximity to downtown Charleston and the Atlantic Ocean.

-The average one-way commute in Charleston, SC, takes 27.5 minutes.
-75.35% of commuters drive their own car alone; 9.51% carpool with others; 3.10% take mass transit and 5.41% work from home.
+The average one-way commute in Charleston takes 22.1 minutes; 76.6% of commuters drive their own cars alone, 6.0% carpool with others, 1.2% take mass transit and 6.4% work from home.

-Vehicle Registration and Licensing
+Vehicle registration and licensing:

 South Carolina requires all vehicles to be covered by liability insurance.
-Current insurance requirements are minimum coverage of 25/50/25.
+Current insurance requirements are a minimum coverage of 25/50/25.
 Simply put, that means you must have at least:

 When you apply for your South Carolina driver's license, you must present proof of insurance before your license can be issued.
-If you, or your household, do not own a car, check the appropriate box on your application.
+If you or your household do not own a car, check the appropriate box on your application.

 If you are caught driving without insurance, you will be issued a ticket immediately and you may even be arrested and jailed.
 You have 15 days from getting a ticket or from being involved in an accident to provide proof of insurance.
 If you fail to do so, your license can be suspended indefinitely.
-If your insurance is canceled for lack of payment, or any other reason, the insurance company must contact the Department of Motor Vehicles (DMV).
+If your insurance is canceled for lack of payment or any other reason, the insurance company must contact the DMV.
 You will receive notice to update your insurance information with the state or to surrender your vehicle registration and license plate to the DMV.
 If you ignore or refuse to do so, your license and your registration will be suspended.
 The reinstatement fee can be as high as $400.
-For more information visit the SC Department of Insurance.
+For more information, visit the South Carolina Department of Insurance.

-Note for Military Spouses
+Note for military spouses:

 States will not affect that spouse's residence or domicile for tax purposes, as long as that presence in (or absence from) the jurisdiction is due to the service member's compliance with military orders.
 In addition, any income the military spouse earns in a jurisdiction will not be treated as income from services performed or sources within that jurisdiction if that spouse is not treated as a resident of the jurisdiction under the act.

-The act conforms the treatment of military spouses to the treatment accorded military personnel under the Servicemembers Civil Relief Act (SCRA).
+The act conforms the treatment of military spouses to the treatment accorded military personnel under the Service members Civil Relief Act.
 Congress was concerned that in certain cases, military personnel were losing the benefits of the SCRA where they held property in joint title with their spouses.
 For example, where the family car was not titled in the service member's name only, some states were collecting personal property tax on that car.
 In addition, military families were subject to return filing complications when the service member retained residency in the home state, but the spouse was treated as a resident of the new state.